quoctuancqt/demo-microservices/README.md

 # Demo Microservices

-## API Gateway with Ocelot
+## 1.API Gateway with Ocelot
-## Authentication in Microservices
+## 2.Authentication in Microservices
-## Communicate between services in Microservices
+## 3.Communicate between services in Microservices